MosesLee2020/Research_Method_Xingyu/QPCR.md

 | Fold Change   (with base number of 2)   |         |    1.006    | 0.901  | 0.814  |  1.047  | 0.757  |  1.339  | 0.416  | 0.724  | 0.836  | 0.162  | 0.386  | 0.310  |  1.123  | 0.702  |
 | Fold Change   (with base number of 1.9) |         |    1.005    | 0.908  | 0.826  |  1.044  | 0.773  |  1.311  | 0.444  | 0.742  | 0.847  | 0.186  | 0.414  | 0.339  |  1.113  | 0.721  |

+*Since the efficiency of PCR runs differs in different instrument and lab, I presented here two cases of the 100% efficiency (with base number of 2), and ≈90% efficiency (with base number of 1.9 generally used in Smadar's lab).

+# Discussion
+1) The reference gene, *Tubulin* Ct decreased from 23.30 (control) to 22.72 (treatment) after trreatment, which marks around 1.5 fold drift.
+2)

+# References
+Livak, K. J., & Schmittgen, T. D. (2001).
+Analysis of relative gene expression data using real-time quantitative pcr and the 2(-delta delta c(t)) method.
+Methods, 25(4), 402–408. https://doi.org/10.1006/METH.2001.1262